Head: Robert E. Denton, Jr.

 3324: CORPORATE COMMUNICATION

 Examines communication theories, strategies and tactics that corporations use in their public relations efforts to reach and influence publics.
 Prepares students for "in-house" public relations work and familiarizes them with expectations of corporate clients.
 Introduces students to the important role communication plays within and between for-profit, nonprofit, and government institutions.
 Emphasis on the influence of corporate culture, ethics and values on communication styles.
-Junior standing required.
+Pre: 2044.
 (3H,3C)

 3334: PUBLIC RELATIONS AND CORPORATE SOCIAL RESPONSIBILITY